top of page

 Required Materials:

-Laptop that you bring to class each week, Internet access, Chrome browser preferred
+Laptop, Internet access, Chrome browser preferred

 Grades: